jianxiaoguo/website/content/en/docs/installing-workflow/configuring-object-storage.md

 Every component that relies on object storage uses two inputs for configuration:

-1. You must use object storage services that are compatible with S3 API
+1. Access credentials stored as a Kubernetes secret.
-2. Access credentials stored as a Kubernetes secret named `storage-creds`
+2. You must use object storage services that are compatible with S3 API.

 The helm chart for Drycc Workflow can be easily configured to connect Workflow components to off-cluster object storage.
 Drycc Workflow currently supports Google Compute Storage, Amazon S3, [Azure Blob Storage][] and OpenStack Swift Storage.

 ### Step 1: Create storage buckets

-Create storage buckets for each of the Workflow subsystems: `builder`, `registry`, and `database`.
+Create storage buckets for each of the Workflow subsystems: `builder` and `registry`.

 Depending on your chosen object storage you may need to provide globally unique bucket names.
 If you are using S3, use hyphens instead of periods in the bucket names.
 Using periods in the bucket name will cause an [ssl certificate validation issue with S3](https://forums.aws.amazon.com/thread.jspa?threadID=105357).